Zac-HD/hypofuzz/docs/preview-102/example-dashboard/docs/_sources/quickstart.rst.txt

 .. note::

-    See the :doc:`command-line interface </manual/cli>` user manual for a full reference.
+    See the :doc:`command-line interface </manual/cli>` docs for a full command reference, and the :doc:`operating guide </manual/operating>` for advice on configuring HypoFuzz.